amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions.md

 Sometimes image agumentation may be used to generate more images to train the neural network.

 ### Exploratory Data Analysis (EDA)

+Exploratory data analysis is the process of looking into the data, understanding it and getting comforatble with it.
+When we look into the data, we get a better understanding of the data which leads to a better intuition about the data and then we can generate a hypothesis about the data and find insights.
+One of the major EDA tools is data visualization.
+When we visualize the data, we can immediately see patterns.

+In data science competitions we can use EDA to identify data leaks in our data like columns, or combinations of columns that act as a proxy of the target variable.